-A student may choose to earn a certificate from any college in the LACCD regardless of home college status.
-While students may meet all requirements for the same certificate at multiple LACCD colleges, as defined by certificate type and major title, only one certificate will be awarded by the LACCD.
+A student may choose to earn a celticate from any college in the LACCD regardless of home college status.
+While students may meet all requirements for the same certicate at multiple LACCD colleges, as dened by certicate type and major title, only one certibcate will be awarded by the LACCD.

-How to Receive a Certificate of Achievement
+How to Receive a CertPcate of Achievement

-You may submit petitions to evaluate progress towards the completion of degrees, certificates, IGETC and/or CSUGE certification, and the WICHE Interstate Passport through the online Student Information System (SIS) portal at mycollege.laccd.edu:
+You may submit petitions to evaluate progress towards the completion of degrees, certificates, IGETC and/or CSUGE containing and the WICHE Interstate Passport through the online Student Information System (SIS) portal at mycollege.laccd.edu: